 You can request any removal service to help you move!
 Muval can help you with a range of quotes for official purposes to help formalise your request for Government Assistance.

-From 1 December 2020, all job seekers participating in employment service programs will be immediately eligible for the Relocation Assistance to Take Up a Job program.
+All job seekers participating in employment service programs may be immediately eligible for the Relocation Assistance to Take Up a Job program.

-If you relocate to take up short-term agricultural work, you may be eligible to receive up to:
+If you relocate to take up ongoing work, including an apprenticeship, for more than 20 hours a week for more than six months, you may be eligible to receive up to:

 You can get relocation assistance if you move to take up any ongoing work including an apprenticeship, or if you move to a harvest or regional area to take up short-term agricultural work.
 If your new job is in the agricultural sector, it must be at least six weeks (and at least 120 hours).
 Otherwise, your new job must be for more than 30 hours a week and ongoing for six months.